maurodch/mbqd-website/content/teaching/2021-Intro-QS-and-T/index.md

 projects: []
 ---

 This lecture introduces basic physical and mathematical concepts which quantum technologies are based on.
 Video material will be complemented by homework exercises, including programming exercises, Q&A sessions and tutorials.
 This lecture is open to external partcipants within the EFEQT master program.
-It will be given in collaboration with Shannon Whitloch from the University of Strasbourg.
+It will be given in collaboration with Shannon Whitlock from the University of Strasbourg.
 It consists of 8 topical blocks.

 Topics include:
 - Linear algebra basics: Vector spaces, operators, spectral decomposition